-Figure 4.4.
-Projected deaths from ambient fine particulate matter exposure, 2030 baseline concentrations.
-The modeling suggests that deaths will be highest in India's Indo-Gangetic Plain, Bangladesh, and in the Punjab area of Pakistan.
+Source: World Bank.
+Note: HAP = household air pollution.
+These benefits vary by location, according to the geographical distribution of exposure to air pollution.
+The spatial pattern of ambient air pollution deaths (map 4.2) reflects population density and ambient concentrations.
+The modeling suggests that deaths will be highest on India's Indo-Gangetic Plain, in Bangladesh, and in the Punjab area of Pakistan.
 The Indo-Gangetic Plain, which will contain 40 percent of India's population in 2030, will account for 47 percent of ambient air pollution deaths.
-The western states of Gujarat, Maharashtra, and Rajasthan, with 21 percent of India's 2030 population, will account for 22 percent, while states in the south of India-Andhra-Pradesh, Karnataka, Kerala, Tamil Nadu, and Telangana-which together will make up 22 percent of the country's 2030 population, will account for 18 percent of ambient air pollution deaths.
+The western states of Gujarat, Maharashtra, and Rajasthan, with 21 percent of India's 2030 population, will account for 22 percent; and states in the south of India-Andhra Pradesh, Karnataka, Kerala, Tamil Nadu, and Telangana-which together will make up 22 percent of the country's 2030 population, will account for 18 percent of ambient air pollution deaths.